-- The monthly and quarterly newsletter on QBE Malaysia employees' voice and success stories of collaboration and teamwork have improved employee engagement. - Regular employee townhall sessions and business updates from business leaders continue to play a vital role in our communication with employees to better align with the Company's direction and encourage knowledge sharing across all levels to meet global objectives. - Through Diversity and Inclusion initiatives, the Company celebrated festivals of all races, International Women's Day and International Day for Person with Disabilities all successful events with high participation rates and employee engagement.
+- Regular employee townhall sessions and business updates from business leaders continue to play a vital role in our communication with employees to better align with the Company's direction and encourage knowledge sharing across all levels to meet global objectives. - Through our Diversity and Inclusion initiatives, the Company celebrated festivals of all races, International Women's Day and International Day for Person with Disabilities all successful events with high participation rates and employee engagement.

-In closing, I am pleased with the progress we have made against our strategic objectives for 2018, which is reflected in our improved financial performance for the year.
+In closing, I am pleased with the progress we have made against our strategic objectives for 2019, which will bear further improvements into 2020.

 Today, QBE Malaysia is stronger strategically, operationally and financially.
-I am optimistic of what the future holds for QBE Malaysia in 2019 and beyond.
+I am optimistic of what the future holds for QBE Malaysia in 2020 and beyond.

-Christopher Paul Kurinsky Chief Executive Officer
+Christopher Paul Kurinsky Chief Executive Officer QBE Malaysia